haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/varnish/use-varnish-cache.md

 	magento setup:config:set --http-cache-hosts=192.0.2.100,192.0.2.155:6081

-You can then purge Varnish hosts when you refresh the Magento cache (also referred to as *cleaning* the cache) in the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %} or using the command line.
+You can then purge Varnish hosts when you refresh the Magento cache (also referred to as *cleaning* the cache) in the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento管理面板{% endglossarytooltip %} or using the command line.

 To refresh the cache using the Admin, click **SYSTEM** > Tools > **Cache Management**, then click **Flush Magento Cache** at the top of the page.
 (You can also refresh individual cache types.)